 Alan Davie died peacefully at home on the 5th April 2014.

-A major exhibition of his work was held at TATE Britain in 2014.
+An exhibition of his work will be on display at the TATE Britain until 28th september 2014.